finos/common-cloud-controls/docs/governance/steering/elections.md

 ## Terms and Election Cycles

 Steering committee members are elected to serve a two (2) year term.
-Members can serve two (2) consecutive terms and a lifetime of four terms.
+Members can serve two (2) consecutive terms and a lifetime of four (4) terms.
 Terms that result in less than or equal to one (1) year served are exempt.

 Election cycles are scheduled such that roughly half of the seats come up for re-election each year for purposes of continuity.
-The exact number of seats alternates between 3 and 4.
+The exact number of seats alternates between three (3) and four (4).

 ### Bootstrap Election

-In the during the [bootstrap] process (which does not follow the guidelines set forth here) 4 seats will be allocated for one (1) year terms, for the purpose of staggering all future elections.
+In the [bootstrap] process (which does not follow the guidelines set forth here) four (4) seats will be allocated for 364-day terms, to stagger all future elections.
 The committee will be responsible for self-allocation of these seats.

 ### Emeritus Term